AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/calendar-hd/add-a-background-image-to-a-presentation.md

    ![](assets/image2015-3-24-14-3a36-3a52.png)

-1. Arraste e solte **Imagem de plano de fundo** da árvore direita na tela.
+1. Arrastar e soltar **Imagem de plano de fundo** da árvore direita para a tela.

    ![](assets/image2015-3-24-14-3a39-3a40.png)